SESMG/SESMG/docs/index.rst

 +---------+----------------------------------------------------------------+

-In addition, the location of the building and whether the building is located in a ``windy'' or ``non-windy'' area are taken into account for the application of heat standard load profiles.
+In addition, the location of the building and whether the building is located in a "windy" or "non-windy" area are taken into account for the application of heat standard load profiles.
 The following location classes may be considered: